DATE August 23, 2004

 Migrant Education Program

 The Migrant Education Program (MEP) is authorized under Title I of the ESEA to minimize the disruption caused by migrant children's frequent moves.
 Local Educational Agencies and other organizations receive ESEA grants to provide supplemental educational and support services to migrant children.
-The 28 Minnesota school districts that currently have MEP grants are listed below.

 Once a child has been determined to be a migrant child, the MEP contact at the school district files a "Certificate of Eligibility" for the migrant child with the MN Department of Education.